 By Capt.
 Matthew

-If you're in the blended retirement system and max out, or nearly max out, your yearly contribution to your thrift savings plan, listen up!
+If you’re in the blended retirement system and are fortunate to max out, or nearly max out, your yearly contribution to your thrift savings plan, listen up!
 The matching contributions are not as straightforward as they seem.

-This has been confirmed when I called the Thrift Savings Plan agency, as well as by Air Force Personnel Center.
-In fact, AFPC is creating a training video to cover this very topic.
+This was confirmed when I contacted the TSP agency, as well as by Headquarters Air Force.
+In fact, as a result of my inquiry, Headquarters Air Force is creating a training video to cover this very topic.

-Furthermore, as stated before, members are going to have to do this funny math pretty much every year, and may have to make changes mid-year if/when their base pay changes.
+Furthermore, as stated before, members at or near the TSP limit are going to have to do this funny math pretty much every year, and may have to make changes mid-year if/when their base pay changes.

-Even further, by requiring members to hold off on making contributions in the beginning of the year and instead invest the money later in the year, members will be missing out on the opportunity for growth.
+Even further, by requiring members to hold off on making tax-protected contributions in the beginning of the year (to avoid missing matching contributions) and instead invest the money later in the year, members will be missing out on the opportunity for growth.
 After all, a dollar invested in January will be worth more than a dollar invested in December if the market goes up.

 All these issues could be fixed if the BRS were tweaked to where if a person reached the maximum limit early, the same matching contributions would still be given each pay period.
-This wouldn't cost the government anything extra because it's still paying the same amount and at the same times, and it would mean less effort spent doing the ever-changing math, and more money in members' savings due to growth.
+This wouldn’t cost the government anything extra because it’s still paying the same amount and at the same times.
+And it would mean less time spent doing the ever-changing math, fewer chances to commit almost inevitable mistakes, and more money in members’ savings due to growth.

-Hopefully, this message reaches everyone with the "good" problem of reaching the TSP contribution limit.
+Hopefully, this message reaches everyone with the fortunate problem of reaching the TSP contribution limit.
 Unfortunately, if it doesn't, then it is likely there are going to be people in BRS who miss out on money they have earned for their retirement.
-For some people, it could already be too late.
+To help with this, Personal Financial Counselors should be available at your installation’s Airman & Family Readiness Center as well as through Military OneSource, for free, and I highly recommend meeting with them.
+However, not everyone knows this.
+And for some people, it could already be too late.